 Oreo, the second most liked brand by kids, used over 3 creative teams and toured around 450 small towns to lock down its perfect slogan – “Twist, lick, dunk”.
 Unfortunately, this could have been done much sooner if they had this article to help them!

 While slogans form an important part of a company’s marketing strategy and branding process, it is important to cover some basics of what slogans are.
-So before you put your creative hat on, read ahead to find out about slogans, their difference with other marketing tools, their types and final steps toward the treasure of a catchy, creative and commendable slogan.
+So before you put your creative hat on, read ahead to find out about slogans, their difference from other marketing tools, their types and final steps toward the treasure of a catchy, creative and commendable slogan.

 Slogans are a memorable, short series of words for potential customers aimed at summarising your product’s appeal.
 Slogans can make or break your brand image because it is the first and foremost arrow thrown at the customer along with the company logo.
 Even before experience with any product or service, a slogan strikes the consumer.
-A memorable slogan helps in recall and identification of your brand.
+A memorable slogan helps in the recall and identification of your brand.
 And every good company strives for brand recall.
-So, lets read ahead and find out more about the uses and ways to go about creating a top-notch slogan.
+So, let’s read ahead and find out more about the uses and ways to go about creating a top-notch slogan.